vele616/monorepo/packages/jobboard/website/content/jobs/lead-frontend-engineer-marketplace-remote-beat-qNctr.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/beat"
 companyWebsite: "https://boards.greenhouse.io/embed/job_board?for=beat"
-summary: "Beat wishes to hire a new lead frontend engineer.
+summary: "Beat wishes to hire a new Lead Frontend Engineer.
 If you have experience with frontend builds, consider applying."
 summaryBackup: "Love #javascript, #reactjs, #typescript?
 Check out this job post!"
-featured: 20
+featured: 5
 ---

-Lead Frontend Engineer, Marketplace **@** BEAT

-##  \[Remote opportunity\]

 The Lead Frontend Engineer will focus on tools that help with Matching which sits in our Marketplace Tribe.
 You will be responsible for providing the best ride-hailing experience in the market.
 This will be achieved through providing optimal tooling for matching a passenger with a driver quickly and safely at the click of a button.
 You will be working approximately 70% on mapping and may also work in other areas of our Marketplace Tribe and across our other Tribes too \[Driver, Passenger & Tesla Tribe / Payments & Fraud Tribe / Core Technology Tribe\].